hermeznetwork/docs/docs/developers/protocol/hermez-protocol/protocol.md

 An internal rollup account does not use an Ethereum address, and thus can only operate via L2 txs.
 Since no Ethereum address is involved, the account creation does not require an authorization and will only specify the Baby Jubjub public key.
 Internally, this account will have the `ethAddr = 0xffff..`.

+### Only-exit Rollup Account

+An only-exit rollup account does use an specific babyjubjub address, `compressed-bjj = 0x9fff...ffff`.
+This account can only operate on L1 transactions and all the transactions received are exits and thus only `exitBalance` can be increased while the `balance` is kept always 0.
+This feature allows only-exit rollup accounts to act as migration accounts when migrating among rollups.

 ## Transaction Types